Stephen Barber & Sandi Harris, Lutemakers

 In sharp contrast to Batov's approach, Robert Lundberg has commented: "In July of 1982, while the lute was open, the English lute maker Stephen Barber published a nicely detailed and informative set of measured drawings consisting of two sheets of interior and exterior views plus notes.
 These were a welcome addition to a very short list of really complete museum-quality lute drawings" (American Luthierie, #32, 1992).
 As Batov knows full well, the Dias drawings are reliable, which is more than can be said for his inexperienced and ill-informed speculations.

 To attempt to dismiss the drawings in the way he originally did which gave the impression that they are some sort of sketch that has been copied and passed around in a samizdat way since 1976 seems to be a deliberate insult to both myself and the RCM.
-Amusingly, Batov tried to backtrack somewhat by at least saying that the RCM 'released' the drawings in 1976 although he quite clearly doesn't possess the simple courtesy to name me as their author; I wonder why not?
+Amusingly, Batov has subsequently tried to backtrack somewhat by at least saying that the RCM 'released' the drawings in 1976 although he quite clearly doesn't possess the simple courtesy to name me as their author; I wonder why not?

 The position is this: the RCM, in the person of Elizabeth Wells, the curator of the instrument museum, commissioned the drawings from me my having been approached by Ian Harwood and recommended by him.
 I measured and examined the guitar and produced them for publication by the RCM Museum, for the benefit of those interested in this important artifact.
 Batov has, of course, only been able to make his so-called 'copy' of the Dias because of the existence of my drawings; I was informed by Elizabeth Wells that he had not measured the instrument prior to making this 'copy', and only photographed it in its display case, through the glass.
 It appears that he only actually had the guitar on the table before him in the RCM Museum a few weeks after originally publishing the misleading material on his website.